Mohamed-Moslemani/Mohamed-Moslemani/README.md

   <img src="./tst.png" alt="Header" width="100%">
 </p>

-- 🎓 **Data Scientist | Data Analyst**
-- 🧠 Passionate about **Computer Vision, applications of AI in businesses, and theoretical and practical applications of different AI concepts.**
+🧠 Passionate about **Computer Vision, applications of AI in businesses, and theoretical and practical applications of different AI concepts.**

 ---